 As there is a large community of Chinese-Australians living in New South Wales, Sydneysiders love celebrating Chinese New Year each year.
-2019 is the year of the Pig.
+2020 is the year of the Rat.

 Although this festival is celebrated all across the country, Sydney does it a bit different.
 Chinese-Australians celebrate this cultural festival with the same vigour and energy as they do in China.

-Explore the exhibitions around the Sydney Opera House and Circular Quay including spectacular lunar lanterns bringing to life the traditions of the Chinese New Year including large installations of dogs, rats, pigs, snakes and roosters.
+Explore the exhibitions around the Sydney Opera House and Circular Quay including spectacular lunar lanterns bringing to life the traditions of the Chinese New Year.
 Take part in a game of Mahjong at Martin Place or enjoy some traditional Chinese delicacies at the many market stalls.

-There is also a traditional Dragon Boat Race which runs along the Darling Harbour where over 5000 paddlers will take part in this treasured tradition.
-Come and watch the dragon boats as they race along the harbour.
-Races will run over the weekend with competition races as well as charity and corporate team races.
+There is also a traditional Dragon Boat Race which runs along Darling Harbour where over 5000 paddlers will take part in this treasured tradition.
+Come and watch the dragon boats as they race along the harbour; with races will run over the weekend with competitive races, as well as charity and corporate team races.

 There is also a fabulous Twilight Parade featuring lion dancers, drummers, marching bands, dragons and acrobats which is held in George Street.
 Each night there will also be a spectacular firework display over the harbour, making a specular backdrop to the Opera House.
 The fireworks display will commence at approximately 8.45pm.